-Zoom Meeting (Click Link: Top of Moodle Course Page) for online learners.
-Our back-up plan for the class, should there be a disruption with the Hyflex technology (multi-camera, classroom view) in Room CC228, is to continue the class on Zoom from the Instructor's laptop.
-In this event, check your Announcements in Moodle for updates.
+Zoom Meeting (Click Link: Top of Moodle Course Page and enter the passcode provided in the link).
+Our back-up plan for the class, should there be an unforeseen circumstance, that interrupts delivery of the class, will be to check your Announcements on our Moodle course page for updates from the instructor.

 Instructional hours are flexible.
-However, the class meets regularly in the Zoom Hyflex learning environment at the scheduled class times.
+However, the class meets regularly in the Zoom learning environment at the scheduled class times.
 Course content is taught here, and this is where we discuss major items, such as the essay, The Bare Essential's digital learning interaction, and preparation for Forum posts.
-Regular and on-time attendance in your Zoom Hyflex class, along with required Zoom etiquette (Read the Course Introduction and Welcome Word File on Moodle), contributes to your Class Preparation marks (3), Discussion marks and to all the marks you earn in the course.
-Note: A laptop or desktop computer with microphone, webcam (live picture - video on), and speakers or headphones is required for our course whether you attend in-person or remotely.
-Mobile phones and tablets are not recommended for accessing our Zoom class meetings or for accessing content on our Moodle course page.
+Regular and on-time attendance in your Zoom class, along with required Zoom etiquette (Read the Course Introduction and Welcome Word File on Moodle), contributes to your Class Preparation marks (3), Discussion marks and to all the marks you earn in the course.
+Note: A laptop or desktop computer (that meets the technology requirements outlined in this course outline) with microphone, webcam (live picture - video on), and speakers or headphones is required for our course.
+Mobile phones, chrome books, and tablets are not recommended for accessing our Zoom class meetings or for accessing content on our Moodle course page.
+To avoid the experience of class-wide noise feedback when your mike is unmuted, and to ensure privacy for you, for those around you, and for our class, earbuds or headphones are required.
+Moreover, it is your responsibility to trouble shoot any class wide noise feedback issues or class set up issues that originate from your system set up, as soon as possible, for the smooth operation of the class, so we can hear you properly, so you can hear the instructor properly, and so you can build your class preparation marks and overall marks for the course.